Erwin Hinckley Barbour

-Barbour gave his time free for the next 25 summers to manage field parties throughout the state, surveying the geological and paleontological resources of the State of Nebraska.
+Barbour gave his time for the next 25 summers to manage field parties throughout the state, surveying the geological and paleontological resources of the State of Nebraska.
 These trips were known as the Morrill Geological Expeditions, as they were funded by private donations from Charles Henry Morrill, regent of the University.
 Their reports were published in the volumes of the Nebraska Geological Survey, as well as the Report of the State Geologist.
 The specimens that were found were added to the collections of the University museum.
 As assistant curator of paleontology, his sister Carrie Adeline Barbour also participated in fieldwork and prepared specimens at the museum.

 The genus Barbourofelis of false saber-toothed cats was named in his honor; the B. fricki holotype specimen was found a few days after his death.